ina55/Music-With-Arduino-Accelerometer/README.md

 	In loop() function:
 	I request from the MPU address, and begin the transmission.
-	As we want to have a masurement for acceleration, rotation and time, we will need a total amount of 14 registers (one for time measurement, two for an axis measurement - and we have 3 axis for acceleration and 3 axis for rotation).
+	As we want to have a masurement for acceleration, rotation and time, we will need a total amount of 14 registers (two for time measurement, two for an axis measurement - and we have 3 axis for acceleration and 3 axis for rotation).